steve1515/time-signal/README.md

 `-v, --verbose` : Enable verbose output.
 Add multiple times for more output.
 * `-v` to output time every minute
-* `-vv` to additionally output time signal modulation values
+* `-vv` to additionally output debugging information

 `-h, --help` : Print a listing of options and exit.